 The Students' Union will then run an online vote for School Reps, Faculty Reps, and University Reps in November.

 Training is delivered by the Students' Union.
-Training sessions will be delivered from October 22nd face to face and online.
+Training sessions will be delivered from the dates below both face to face and online.
 There will be an option to partake in online training if you cannot make the face to face dates proposed.

 The full University policy which students and staff need to follow can be found here.
 A useful guide with important facts from this policy for staff and for students can be found here.

 You will be invited to represent students on particular meetings.

 - You will be informed of the agenda and provide with all relevant papers for each meeting you are meant to attend.

 - This will be done at least one week before the meeting and with sufficient time to allow consultation with the student body where required.